Create high quality UGC - Try Showcase for free

 And the first thing they teach you in marketing school is that you need a strategy that works.

-Let’s look at some prominent user-generated content trends for 2023.
-But first:
+Let’s look at some prominent user-generated content trends for 2024.

 1. Social Sharing Focus